Marquette vs. Michigan State Predictions & Picks - NCAA Tournament Second Round

 Marquette vs. Michigan State Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest at Nationwide Arena has the Marquette Golden Eagles (29-6) matching up with the Michigan State Spartans (20-12) at 5:15 PM ET (on March 19).
-Our computer prediction projects a narrow 73-70 victory for Marquette, so it should be a competitive matchup.
+Sunday's game that pits the Marquette Golden Eagles (29-6) versus the Michigan State Spartans (20-12) at Nationwide Arena has a good chance to be a competitive matchup based on our computer prediction, which projects a final score of 73-70 in favor of Marquette.
+Game time is at 5:15 PM ET on March 19.

-Based on our computer prediction, Marquette projects to cover the 2.5-point spread in its matchup versus Michigan State.
-The over/under has been set at 140.5, and the two sides are projected to exceed it.
+Based on our computer prediction, Marquette projects to cover the 2.5-point spread in its matchup against Michigan State.
+The total has been set at 140.5, and the two sides are projected to exceed it.

 Marquette vs. Michigan State Game Info & Odds